 Washington Talking Book & Braille Library receives support from the ALL Foundation of Washington.
 For more information visit www.sos.wa.gov/charities.

-For GiveBig 2022, WTBBL's goal is to raise $10,000 to support equipment, collections, and additional programming needs for the library.
+For GiveBig 2023, WTBBL's goal is to raise $10,000 to support our new podcast initiative for the library.